ErikFortune/fgv/libraries/ts-utils/etc/ts-utils.api.md

 // @public
 const string_2: Validator<string>;

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
+//
 // @public
 const stringArray: Converter<string[] | undefined>;

 // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "BaseConverter"
 //
 // @public
 class StringConverter<T extends string = string, TC = unknown> extends BaseConverter<T, TC> {